razab87/CombiMerge/README.md

 Naming of the resulting images is done by appending the layer names, separated with a "_".
 You can enforce specific naming conventions by naming your layers appropriately.
 For example, in the above setting, you will get an image called "layerA1_layerB1_layerC1.png", an image called "layerA1_layerB1_layerC2.png" and so on (in case you choose png when exporting).

 Check the two example .xcf-files to see how you have to set up your GIMP session and how CombiMerge exactly works.
-(Fyi example02.xcf shows how you can literally get every combination from an arbitrary set of layers.
-You just have to  group them in an appropriate way.)

 **Note**